 For Charlie and Cheryl Bauer, having work done on their home was becoming a headache.
-They had struggled with finding people that meet their standards of quality.
+They had struggled to find companies that met their high standards.
 Charlie and Cheryl built their home in 1975, putting love and pride into every piece used.

 When you build a home with your own hands, every decision you make is personal and intentional.
-For Charlie and Cheryl, they wanted a company who would actually do the work they claimed to be able to do, and who would do the work with great craftsmanship and with respect to their home.
-At Packerland Home Improvement, we were able to give the Bauer’s the work they desired.
-The work we give to our customers is personal and we strive to give them the greatest results.
+For Charlie and Cheryl, they wanted a company who would actually do the work they claimed to be able to do.
+They wanted a company who would do the work with great craftsmanship and with respect to their home.
+Packerland Home Improvement was able to give the Bauer’s the quality and craftsmanship they desired.

 The project was to have seven casement windows replaced with new, more energy-efficient casement windows.
 Cheryl was particularly interested in having a handle that could fold into the unit instead of sticking out.
 Her old windows had the handle removed to not damage her drapes and prevent injuries for her grandchildren.
 Charlie was most interested to see how they would put the windows in with how his old windows worked with the siding of his home.
 His concern was that the installation of the new windows would cause damage to the siding or make a bigger hole than necessary.

-When Charlie and Cheryl built their home 43 years ago, they put all their heart and soul into it, and they were very pleased to have a company come in and give their heart and soul into a project on their home.
+When Charlie and Cheryl built their home 43 years ago, they put all their heart and soul into it.
 Respect, honesty and quality were expectations they held for Packerland Home Improvement, and they absolutely got it.
 “Our windows look good inside and out!”
 For the Bauers, it matters, because it’s their home.